Spot-A-Fly/Related-Artists-JOxner/README.md

 # Spotifly (Spotify clone)
 Legacy code description:
-The application is intendted to be a clone of the UI of spotify.
+The application is intended to be a clone of the UI of spotify.
-The specific component is the related artists that renders a list of related artists.
+The specific component is the related artists widget that renders a list of related artists.
 The app is a microservice of the whole page which is shown here.

 SDC description:
-Built two database systems for one express server.These databses are a MongDb and a PostgresQl databse with redis cacheing database for performance.
-These databases are connected to the front end client via multiple endpoints and have been tested to reach 900 + request per-second.
-A MVC architecture hs been utilized and is arranged as such.
+Built two back-end database systems for one express server.These databases are a MongDb and a PostgresQl database with Redis cacheing database for performance.
+The databases are connected to the front-end client via multiple endpoints and have been tested to reach 900 + request per-second locally and over 12000 rps deployed.
+A MVC architecture hs been utilized and the file structure is arranged as such.

 ![Spotifly Page](https://github.com/juicy-fec/related-artists-client/blob/master/FECdemo.png)